verachell/tutorial-setup-linux-VPS-server-with-apache/README.md

 This is a basic setup of a Linux server, explained step by step.
 This is geared towards complete beginners.
 Please read this page completely before moving on to the tutorial (in this repo's Wiki - link below)

 ## Disclaimer
 This is just a guide.
-As the license says, I am not responsible for any damages, security breaches, etc - it is up to YOU to ensure your server is set up appropriately and securely for YOUR purpose.
+As the license says, I am not responsible for any damages, security breaches, etc from any security holes in the setup in this tutorial.
+It is up to YOU to ensure your server is set up appropriately and securely for YOUR purpose.

 I have made a good faith effort to ensure sensible choices are made, but understand that this tutorial is just a starting point.
 The suggested defaults here may not be appropriate for your application.